Obelisk: As commemorative monuments

-Others usages
+Other usages

 In Rome, the Via della Conciliazione, cleared in 1936–1950 to link Saint Peter's Basilica to the centre of the capital is lined with obelisks serving as lampposts.

 In France and other European countries, monuments to the dead, such as headstones and grave markers, were very often given a form of obelisks, but they are of more modest size.
 The practice is also still widespread in the Islamic world.

 Modern obelisks have also been used in surveying as boundary markers.